cluttrdev/gitlab-exporter/README.md

 ---

-**Note:** This project is in an early development stage, so configuration options and functionality is limited.
+**Note:** This project is in an early development stage, so functionality and configuration options are limited.

 ---